vyom18/Mariner/README.md

 If you are a maintainer, you can follow these steps to publish a new version of the package:

 1. Create a branch named "publish-x.y.z (x.y.z will be the version number)
-1. Update the version number in package.json
+1. Update the new version number in package.json
-1. Be sure the version number in package.json is correct
+1. Be sure the version number in package.json is correct as per requirement
 1. Run `npm install` to update package-lock.json
     - Search package-lock.json to be sure there are no references to 'nexus'
 1. Run `npm run build` and `npm run lint` to make sure there are no errors